 - Work quantitatively using appropriate mathematical conventions and using SI units appropriate to their work.

 - How familiar devices/machines work by using …energy transfers

 - The forces in devices and their relationship to work done and power

 “The team of four here at Ysgol Friars exceeded all expectations and fully deserved to attend the National Final.
 The work ethic and motivation shown by each member was outstanding.
 Throughout the entire process, all team members worked together and produced an outstanding design folio accompanied by a well thought out presentation.
-I am extremely proud of this F1 in Schools team and what they achieved during season 2010/11.
+I am extremely proud of this F1 in Schools team and what they achieved.
 The team this year have made some valuable additions to the team.
 Two new members have joined bringing additional skills and motivation, to what was already a successful team driven by success, enthusiasm and motivation.”
 Shaun Holdsworth.

-Having established their team ‘Fast Lane’ in the autumn term of 2010, the students set about researching the requirements of the Bloodhound SSC and how they would build their racing model.
+Having established their team ‘Fast Lane’ in the autumn term, the students set about researching the requirements of the Bloodhound SSC and how they would build their racing model.
 To take part in the competition it was essential to keep within the rules, but also to develop novel ideas and explore them.
 In addition the team were required to produce a business plan, develop a budget and raise sponsorship.

 From their knowledge of technology and science, the team knew that aspects of friction, streamlining, lubrication and choice of materials would all play a part in designing and making a successful model racing car.